 On July 26, 2018, the VA wrote again, denying the records for the second time (PDF).
 This time, they claimed to us that the BIRLS database had been “erroneously” been released to Ancestry.com on March 18, 2011 pursuant to FOIA request number 10-02722-F, and that they didn’t want to release the data to us, too.
 They also claimed that this BIRLS database release amounted to “a data breach of Veteran’s personal information” — which seems rather unlikely given that everyone in the database is, by definition, dead.

 And so, on August 6, 2018 we appealed the second denial (PDF), for much the same reasons as we had the first denial.
-And now we wait for a response from the agency.
+We did not get a response.

 We appealed the VA's denial for the first time on April 6, 2018.